-- (1) The Liquidator may, by the giving of the prescribed notice, disclaim any onerous property of the Company and may do so notwithstanding that he has taken possession of it, endeavoured to sell it, or otherwise exercised rights of ownership in relation to it. - (2) The following is onerous property for the purposes of this Article 100: - (a) any unprofitable contract; and - (b) any other property of the Company which is unsaleable or not readily saleable or is such that it may give rise to a liability to pay money or perform any other onerous act. - (3) The Liquidator may not disclaim only part of an unprofitable contract. - (4) The disclaimer of any lease shall not take effect unless a copy of the disclaimer has been served (so far as the Liquidator is aware of their addresses) on every person claiming under the Company as an underlessee or mortgagee and the Court directs that the disclaimer shall take effect.
-Where the Court directs that the disclaimer shall take effect it may also make such orders with respect to fixtures, tenant's improvements and other matters arising out of the lease as it thinks fit. - (5) Any person sustaining loss or damage in consequence of the operation of a disclaimer under this Article 100 is deemed a creditor of the Company to the extent of the loss or damage and accordingly may prove for the loss or damage in the winding up.
+- (1) Subject to Article 100(4), the Liquidator (but not a provisional Liquidator) may, by the giving of the prescribed notice, disclaim any onerous property of the Company and may do so notwithstanding that he has taken possession of it, endeavoured to sell it, or otherwise exercised rights of ownership in relation to it. - (2) For the purposes of this Article 100, onerous property is: - (a) any unprofitable contract; and - (b) any other property of the Company which is unsaleable, not readily saleable, may give rise to a liability to pay money or perform any other onerous act. - (3) The Liquidator shall not disclaim only part of an unprofitable contract. - (4) The disclaimer of any Lease under Article 100(1) shall not take effect unless a copy of the disclaimer has been served on every person (so far as the Liquidator is aware of their addresses) claiming an interest in the Lease or being under any Liability in respect of the Lease, that is not a Liability discharged by the disclaimer and the Court orders that the disclaimer shall take effect.
+Where the Court orders that the disclaimer shall take effect it may also make such orders with respect to fixtures, Lessee's improvements and other matters arising out of the Lease as it thinks fit. - (5) Any person sustaining loss or damage in consequence of the operation of a disclaimer under this Article 100 is deemed to be a creditor of the Company to the extent of the loss or damage and accordingly may prove for the loss or damage in the winding up.